lharr076/EC2-Deploy-Walkthrough/steps.md

   <p align="center">
   <a href="https://imgur.com/wzzxcFu"><img src="https://i.imgur.com/wzzxcFu.png" title="source: imgur.com" /></a>
   <br />
-  I like to try and create good habits with things I am new to and that is what terraform fmt does.
+  I like to try and create good habits with things I am new to and that is what <i>terraform fmt</i> does.
 This will help give your configuration readability and consistency and this command will print out anything that may have been modified.
 This is really a cool tool because this can help rule out mistakes because we are all human.
   <p align="center">
   <br />
   <br />